-The management of the Bank credit portfolio is based, among other things, on the Lending Policies.
+The management of the Bank credit portfolio is based, on the Lending Policies.
 These limit exposures by type of industry or by type of product, thus preventing undesirable risk concentrations.

 More detailed analyses of the credit portfolio are performed at the level of segment, product or specific debtor characteristics.